 The first social network that comes to mind when thinking about B2B social media marketing is obviously LinkedIn.
 However, what about Facebook?
 Is it suitable for business-to-business?
 Of course it all depends on your market, goals and target groups.
-An overview and an infographic.

 Business buyers are people and they also use Facebook.
 Although Facebook is generally less used in the buying process than blogs and LinkedIn, it certainly shouldn’t be ignored.

 While many strictly distinguish between Facebook as the ‘consumer environment’ and LinkedIn as the B2B place-to-be, in many countries and demographics Facebook is so popular that professionals use it both for personal and business reasons.
 They simply know how to distinguish between friends, family and professional contacts.

 Furthermore, there is a new generation of B2B buyers: the social ones.
 They are more used to social platforms and can be compared with the ‘connected consumer’.

 In total, 93% of all business buyers believe that social media presence is important and necessary, 85% believe interaction and engagement is important.

 Facebook of course has way more users and people spend much more time on Facebook then on LinkedIn.
 However 41% of all companies that used Facebook for B2B marketing did acquire new customers via this network as LinkedIn reaches a more professional audience by definition and is built for business networking.

 Also remember that the B2B buying process is a group process so, even if the final decision maker is not on Facebook, those that influence him might be.
 Tip: only request to connect on Facebook if the buyer already knows you from a blog, Twitter, LinkedIn or in real-life.

 Some goals you can use Facebook for as a B2B marketer according to a survey of B2BOnline.com: